Räven raskar över isen

-"Räven raskar över isen" ("The Fox Hurries Across the Ice") is an old Swedish folksong performed as a singing game when dancing around the Christmas tree and the midsummer pole.
-The opening verses are often "flickornas visa" (the "girls' song", where the participants curtsey) or "pojkarnas visa" (the "boys' song", where the participants bow).
+"Räven raskar över isen" (Swedish), or "Reven rasker over isen" (Norwegian) or "Ræven rasker over isen" (Danish) ("The Fox Hurries Across the Ice") is an old Scandinavian folksong performed as a singing game when dancing around the Christmas tree and in Sweden also the midsummer pole.
+The opening verses are often "flickornas visa" ((in Swedish; the "girls' song"), where the participants curtsey) or "pojkarnas visa" ((in Swedish; the "boys' song"), where the participants bow).
 After that, the verses may vary.
-However, the "songs" of Grin-Olle and Skratt-Olle ("crybaby Olle" and "laughing Olle") are common.
+However, in Swedish the "songs" of Grin-Olle and Skratt-Olle ("crybaby Olle" and "laughing Olle") are common.

 According to the Olaus Rudbeck's historical compilation Atlantica the song opens: "Hå, hå, Räfwen han låckar på isen".
 In the 1950 Carl-Herman Tillhagen and Nils Deckers compilation Svenska folkvisor och danser is a version opening with the line "Räven raskar över riset".